A Former Russian Spy And His Daughter May Have Been Poisoned At Their Front Door, UK Police Say

 A former Russian spy and his daughter may have first come into contact with a deadly military-grade nerve agent at their home in the city of Salisbury, British police said Wednesday.

+The father and daughter were first found unconscious on a street bench in Salisbury on March 4 and remain in critical condition today.
+Earlier this week, UK prime minister Theresa May said that their condition was "unlikely to change in the near future, and they may never fully recover."

-London’s Metropolitan Police said in a statement they have “identified the highest concentration of the nerve agent, to-date, as being on the front door of the address" of Sergei Skripal and his daughter Yulia Skirpal.
+London’s Metropolitan Police said Wednesday that detectives have “identified the highest concentration of the nerve agent, to-date, as being on the front door of the address" of Sergei Skripal and his daughter Yulia.

 "Detectives will continue to focus their enquiries around the home address for the coming weeks, and possibly months as the investigation continues," police said.
 "Officers will be carrying out thorough searches in the areas surrounding this address as part of the ongoing investigation and as a precautionary measure."